National Fellowships and Awards Committee

 Activities of the National Fellowships and Awards Committee

-- keeping students informed (via website and word of mouth) about scholarship and fellowship opportunities,
+- Keeping students informed about scholarship and fellowship opportunities.

-- helping students to navigate all stages of the application process (including the collection of appropriate letters of recommendation) in a manner that results in the completion of applications at least one month prior to the given deadline, and
+- Helping students navigate all stages of the application process in a manner that results in the completion of applications at least one month prior to the given deadline.

 National Fellowships and Awards Committee Members

 Garikai Campbell, Ph.D., Ex-Officio

 Provost and Vice President of Academic Affairs

 Professor of English

 Keisha Tassie, Ph.D., Secretary

 Associate Professor of Communication